GeoTecINIT/WearOSSensors/README.md

 provide a mechanism to ask the permissions, we delegate that task on the developer.
 Why?
 To customise the way the permissions are required.
-In other words, the developer has to provide a class reference of an activity for requesting permissions using the [`PermissionsManager`](#permissionsmanager), and the library will start that activity when any permission is required and the user taps into the notification warning him/her.
+In other words, the developer has to provide a class reference of an activity for requesting permissions using the [`PermissionsManager`](#permissionsmanager), and the library will start that activity when any permission is required and the user taps into the notification warning.

 We have tried to make it easy for you to implement that activity:
-- You have access to the permissions that you have to request using the [`IntentManager`](#intentmanager).
+- You have access to the permissions that you have to request using the [`PermissionsManager`](#permissionsmanager).
-- After the user grants or denies a permission, you have to tell the smartphone that which permissions have been granted and which ones not using the [`MessagingClient`](#messagingclient).
+- After the user grants or denies a permission, you have to tell the smartphone that which permissions have been granted and which ones not using the [`PermissionsResultClient`](#permissionsresultclient).
-  Remember: the smartphone is the one who starts the data collection, including the request for permissions.
+  Remember: the smartphone is the one that starts the data collection, including the request for permissions.

 Here you can see an example of an activity for requesting permissions:
 ```java